vasupradharamac/Kryptomania/README.md

 The icons are colleted using "react-ions".

-Kryptomania can be cloned using `git clone https://github.com/vasupradharamachanrdan/Ticker_App.git` command into a new folder.
+Kryptomania can be cloned using `https://github.com/vasupradharamachanrdan/Kryptomania.git` command into a new folder.

 Make sure to delete the `package-lock.json` first and then use the command, `npm update` to update the changes locally on your PC.